samoyed-health-foundation/website/site/content/databases/q-and-a.md

 If you participate in a collection event:

--   You enter all your Samoyed\'s information on-line into a secure data
+-   You enter all your Samoyed's information on-line into a secure data
     > base system using a password that you have created.
 You bring the
-    > animal, the animal\'s Identification Code, a copy of the animal/s
+    > animal, the animal's Identification Code, a copy of the animal/s
     > 3-generation pedigree and a signed  DNA release form to the
     > collection site.
 The local club will have a technician to swab the
     > inside cheek of the animal to collect its skin cells (DNA).